-- 175. The '181 patent claims systems and methods that "could not conceivably be performed in the human mind or pencil and paper."
-57 - 176.
-The '181 patent claims require the use of a computer system. - 177.
+- 115. The '181 patent claims require the use of a computer system. - 116.
 The claims in the '181 patent require the modifying of data that has concrete and valuable effects in the field of secure third-party communications.
 By allowing an intermediary to receive secure information but not gain access to the unencrypted form of the information, the '181 patent improves the security of computer systems.
 Prior art systems that the '181 patent remedies enabled unauthorized "access to private communications or otherwise undermine[d] transactional security or privacy."
 Companies have described the use of encryption in the cloud as important to improve the security and functioning of systems.